-PROF. G. RANGA: I am only concerned with charities and I have given you my answer.
+Prof. G. RANGA: I am only concerned with charities and I have given you my answer.

-MR. DEPUTY CHAIRMAN: Order.
+MR DEPUTY CHAIRMAN: Order. order.

-PROF. G. RANGA: U', regard to 'other funds', I leave it to them.
-If they got any justification, they will provide it to my
+he regard to Prof. G. RANGA: 'other funds', I leave it to them.
+If they got any justification, they will provide it to my friends.

 Now, I come to the question of time.
 It is true we would like to have it.
-For the last 30 years, I have been asking for a socialist transformation, for a socialist reconstruction of this country.
+For the last 30 years, I have been asking for a socialist transformation. for a socialist reconstruction of this country.